justasvait/LegoRobot/README.md

  # What I learned
  - Object-Oriented Programming with Java
  - Accessing sensors and actuator of hardware
- - How to follow coloured line with a robot
+ - Robot navigation in a maze